 - Hallucinations (more serious cases)

-Days 3-4: Two to four days after last drink, delirium tremens (DT’s) may occur.
+Days 3-4: Two to four days after the last drink, delirium tremens (DT’s) may occur.
 This symptom is not present for every person but mortality rates hover around 15%.
 Detox in a facility equipped to handle patients with DT’s is very important.
-Physiological changes to the central nervous system occur which may cause dehydration and other symptoms which may be life threatening.
+Physiological changes to the central nervous system occur which may cause dehydration and other symptoms which may be life-threatening.
 Hallucinations are also possible.

 Average Detox Time

 The timeline for an average person who experiences detox from alcohol varies.
 It is important to seek help immediately if a strong dependency has formed.
 For DT’s, medical help is necessary as soon as possible to avoid catastrophic consequences.

 Detox from alcohol has a range of symptoms and impacts individuals differently.
 Many factors must be kept in mind when considering where and how to experience detox.
 Most professional addiction counselors recommend not quitting cold turkey, particularly where tolerance or dependence has developed.
 This can have dangerous consequences for the individual and is safest in the hands of experienced technicians and medical staff who can attend to the person’s needs.